 Fall in Love with These Autumn Crafts from Nature

-It might be the colourful leaves.
+It might be the colorful leaves.
 Or it could be the ornamental seed heads.
 Or perhaps the acorns.
 No matter what the inspiration is, making crafts goes hand-in-hand with fall.
 Head out to the garden and collect some materials.
 Got them?
 Ok, now let’s get busy!
-Here are some of my favourite fall nature crafts.
+Here are some of my favorite fall nature crafts.

 Make these with air dry clay and acorn caps.
 Paint them however you like, the possibilities are endless.